Falls lies in Draper's Corner Canyon riding

 via the Canyon

 Hollow doubletrack, or via Gasline itself.
-Ghost Falls forks uphill off Gasline just before
+Ghost Falls begins on Gasline just before

 Aqueduct is also the BST).
 You can also get to the